-- o Can you recall moments in the past where you struggled to realize when you've done enough? - How has a sacramental life complemented your recovery and brought about satisfaction previously sought through control, expectations, or your own demand of perfection? - How do you share the "leftover fragments" provided by Jesus?
+- Can you recall moments in the past where there was never enough to satisfy you? - How has a sacramental life complemented your recovery and brought about satisfaction previously sought through addictive/ compulsive behavior? - How do you share the "leftover fragments" provided by Jesus?